-Nurses the NHS ‘can’t cope’ without will push on with strikes leader warns
+Nurses the NHS ‘can’t cope’ without will push on with strikes, union leader warns

 "They don't turn their back on patients, they will continue to do what they need to do."

-However, Nick Hulme, chief executive of the East Suffolk and North Essex NHS Foundation Trust, said that while an exemption to the strike had been agreed for Intensive Therapy Unit (ITU) services at Colchester Hospital, nurses refused to work.
+However, Nick Hulme, chief executive of the East Suffolk and North Essex NHS Foundation Trust, said that while an exemption to the strike had been agreed for Intensive Therapy Unit (ITU) services at Colchester Hospital, nurses had refused to work.

 He told Times Radio: “Unfortunately, despite that exemption, the nurses still chose not to come in.
 They're not obliged to come in, even if asked to come in by ourselves and the RCN.
 So we were in a position where we had to significantly reduce the capacity on that ITU.
 Down to the fact we could only admit one patient.”

-The 28-hour action, will end just before midnight on Monday.
-Last week a High Court judge ruled it would be unlawful for it to continue into Tuesday as originally planned.
+The 28-hour action will end just before midnight on Monday.
+Last week, a High Court judge ruled it would be unlawful for it to continue into Tuesday as originally planned.

-Matthew Taylor, chief executive of the NHS Confederation, warned strikes had "taken a heavy toll" as he urged unions to accept the pay deal.
+Matthew Taylor, chief executive of the NHS Confederation, warned the strikes had “taken a heavy toll” as he urged unions to accept the pay deal.

 “We are relieved it's only a one-day strike - initially it was going to be two - and we're grateful to the RCN for putting in place a rising number of mitigations specifically agreed with individual hospitals in order to protect life-and-limb services," he told Sky News.